district0x/district-server-middleware-logging/README.md

     (mount/start))
 ```

 That's it!
-Not the server will log each request and request error, according to how you had set up your timbre.
+Now the server will log each request and request error, according to how you had set up your timbre.
 For easy timbre setup see [district-server-logging](https://github.com/district0x/district-server-logging).